salatfreak/pyromaniac/docs/components-stdlib.md

 The result is intended to be added as the `ignition.config.merge` field.

 For strings, paths, and URLs, the result of passing them to the *std.contents* component is added to the merge.
-For dicts, composite keys are expanded, and they are rendered to a string using Butane.
-Empty dicts are ignored.
+For dicts, they are rendered into a string using Butane after all composite keys are expanded.
+Empty dicts are skipped.
+If the dict has a "__for__" field, it will be embedded into the Butane hierarchy accordingly using the *std.py.hierarchy* component.
 The *headers* dict is passed to the *contents* component only for URLs.

 **Example:**
 - Merge inline Butane config with remote ignition file using authentication: